Gonlo2/mhconfig/README.md

 The way to define a flavor is by the name of the file itself, up to the first point is the document while from this point is the flavor.
 For example, the file `service-routes.virtual-environment.mr-universe.yaml` is interpreted as the `virtual-environment.mr-universe` flavor of the `service-routes` document.

+### Special files

+By default only configuration files with the `.yaml` extension are read, but it is possible to specify that a file is special if it starts with a underscore.
+These files follow the same logic as configuration files but have a prefix (the special file type) and a suffix (the file extension), and at the moment there are two: binary files and text files.

+For example, file `_bin.secret.p12` would be a binary file, with the document name `_bin.secret.p12` and no flavor, and file `_text.nginx-template.virtual-environment.load-test.conf` would be a text file with the document name `_text.nginx-template.conf` and the flavor `virtual-environment.load-test`.

 ### Restrictions

 The overrides have some restrictions: